jenkor/UEX-Discord-Integration/README.md

 **No programming experience required!** Our guides explain everything step-by-step.

-## 📱 What Others Are Saying

-> *"This wiki made it so easy!
-I had notifications working in 12 minutes."* - Discord User

-> *"Finally found a free alternative to Zapier that actually works."* - UEX Trader

-> *"The step-by-step screenshots saved me so much time."* - GitHub User

 ## 🆘 Getting Help

 **Start here:** [Setup Guide](wiki/Setup-Guide.md) - Detailed step-by-step instructions